NdanuGrace/phase-2-project/projects/news-app/README.md

 Features;
-As a user of this site,you will be able to:

-Access up-to-date news by inputting the article/topic of interest on the search form.
+The features include;

 Access comments posted by other users about articles they have read.
 Post comments about the news/articles you have read and be able see your comments once posted.

-author
+Access up-to-date news by inputting the article/topic of interest on the search form.

+copyright:
 Grace Ndanu Kyalo

 live link : https://ndanugrace.github.io/phase-2-project